 Once your post is up, share it on your social accounts.
 Twitter and Facebook are two great places to start.

-This process shouldn’t take you longer than 10 minutes
+This process shouldn’t take you longer than ten minutes.

-There you have it… you now are able to write a blog post in under 2 hours.
+There you have it!
+You are now able to write a blog post in under two hours.

-At first you probably won’t be able to do everything I mentioned above in 2 hours, but after you first few tries, you should be able to easily write a post within that time frame.
+At first, you probably won’t be able to do everything I mentioned above in two hours, but after your first few tries, you should be able to write a post within that time frame easily.

-Do you know of any other ways to speed up the blog writing process?
+Do you know of other ways of speeding up the blog writing process?